Our office will contact you 24 hours before your appointment to confirm your scheduled arrival time and provide prep instructions.

-The portion of your body that is being examined will be undressed and you may be asked to wear a hospital gown to cover yourself during the exam.
+You may be asked to wear a hospital gown to cover yourself during the exam.

 Results are available within 24 - 48 hours.

-Once the exam is complete, a physician will review the study and dictate a report.
-This report will be sent to the doctor who ordered your study.
 We recommend that you call and schedule a follow-up appointment with your healthcare provider to discuss the results.